Available in Analysis Workspace and the Segment Builder.

-Now you can quickly see that the “Product Quick Views” pages are not properly implemented with the Marketing Cloud ID Service and should be updated as soon as possible.
+Now you can quickly see that the “Product Quick Views” pages are not properly implemented with the Experience Cloud ID Service and should be updated as soon as possible.
 A similar report can be constructed around any type of dimension such as browser type, site section, or content types.

 Once you’ve identified pages that have visitors without an MCID, you should be able to take that back to your implementation team so that they can fix those pages.